Xiphe/semantish-prerelease/readme.md

 This also happens when we're not using git tags to track prior versions at all (see solution of problem 1).

-We're fixing this by using a shortened git-hash instead of a incremental counter so each commit always gets a unique version (`1.0.2-next.40bf6c81`).
+We're fixing this by using a timestamp instead of a incremental counter so each commit always gets a unique version (`1.0.2-next.1659519570622`).

-### Problem 3 (introduced by fixing 1+2): Missing order in releases

-Since we don't increment the version of the next release anymore, the order of releases in a channel can (and probably will) be mixed up.

-> Semver `1.0.2-next.01d8ec2d` is lower then `1.0.2-next.40bf6c81` even if
-> `01d8ec2d` is the latest change and released after `40bf6c81`.

-Thats the reason why this package is called semanti**SH**-prerelease – it's just kind of semantic.

-I would advice to prefer using explicit versions instead of the release channels

 ## Badge